HWaymentSteele/AF_Cluster/data_sep2022/README.md

 ## Readme

-Data corresponding to targets predicted in Wayment-Steele, Ovchinnikov, Colwell, Kern (2022) "Discovering putative fold-switching proteins using AlphaFold2".
+Data corresponding to targets predicted in Wayment-Steele, Ovchinnikov, Colwell, Kern (2022) "Prediction of multiple conformational states by combining sequence clustering with AlphaFold2".

 ### KaiB